-Advanced Settings includes fourteen parts: FXS, FXO, Tone Detector, Tone Generator, DTMF, Ringing Scheme, Fax, Function Key, Dialing Rule, Dialing Timeout, Cue Tone, Color Ring, QoS and Action URL.
+Advanced Settings includes fifteen parts: FXS, FXO, Tone Detector, Tone Generator, DTMF, Ringing Scheme, Fax, Function Key, Dialing Rule, Dialing Timeout, Cue Tone, Color Ring, QoS, Action URL and AMD.
 See Figure 3-27.
-FXS is used to configure the general properties of the FXS port, FXO is used to configure the general properties of the analog voice ports, such as the conditions for sending the caller party information.
-Tone Detector is used to configure some properties of detected tones.
-Tone Generator is used to configure some properties of generated tones.
-DTMF is used to set the properties related to DTMF.
-Ringing Scheme is used to set the ringing scheme for the FXS port.
-Fax is used to configure multiple fax parameters.
-Function Key is used to set a cluster of combination keys for you to query a related number.
-Dialing Rule and Dialing Timeout are used to set the judging conditions for dialing.
-Cue Tone is used to set the gateway language for playing voice and the voice file used for the two-stage dialing.
-Color Ring is used to upload the color ring file which can be set as a ringback tone for an incoming call from IP to FXS port.
-QoS uses the differentiated services technology to increase the gateway's service quality.
+FXS is used to configure the general properties of the FXO port; FXO is used to configure the general properties of the FXO port; Tone Detector is used to configure some properties of tones sent from gateway; DTMF is used to set the properties related to DTMF; Ringing Scheme is used to set the ringing scheme for the FXS port; Fax is used to configure multiple fax parameters; Function Key is used to set a cluster of combination keys for you to query a related number; Dialing Rule and Dialing Timeout are used to set the judging conditions for dialing; Cue Tone is used to set the gateway language for playing voice and the voice file used for the two-stage dialing; Color Ring is used to upload the color ring file which can be set as a ringback tone for an incoming call from IP to FXS port; QoS uses the differentiated services technology to increase the gateway's service quality.
 Action URL is used to designate the server path to report the on-hook or off-hook state of the FXS channel.
+AMD is used to detect if a call out from the FXO port is picked up by a man or not.